DISCOVER THE NUSA ISLANDS!

 Peguyangan Waterfall – Nusa Islands

-The Pura Goa Giri Putri Cave is underrated and underestimated!
-This location is not as popular as some of the other spots on Nusa Penida such as Kelingking Secret Point Beach and Rumah Pohon Tree House, though it is a must-see attraction on Nusa Penida island.
+Pura Goa Giri Putri Cave is underrated and underestimated!
+This location is not as popular as some of the other spots on the Nusa Islands, though it’s a must-see Nusa Penida attraction.

 Take the winding staircase midway up the mountain and you’ll be greeted by a man that will bless you with some holy water to the forehead.
 The entrance fee is by donation so we each paid 20,000 IDR.